dimakiss/RE/hackthebox/Impossible Password/README.md

 ![](main.png)

 There are few comparisons and few checks but there is no need to dig deeper.\
-Afer all comparisons and all the cheacks we get to the call of `sub_400978`\
+After all comparisons and all the checks, we get to the call of `sub_400978`\
 ![](call_to_sub_400978.png)

 __[rbp+var_40]__ contains the __"A]Kr=9k0=0o0;k1?k81t"__ from previous.\